davidezordan/RubeGoldberg/README.md

 ## Davide Zordan

 This project implements a game targeting Oculus Rift and touch controllers using the SteamVR Unity plugin.
-The goal is to use the controllers to control the ball and collect all the stars available in the environment.
+The goal is to collect all the stars available in the environment with a single launch of the ball from the platform.
-Only one launch is available from the platform, and with it the goal needs to be reached after collecting all the stars available.
-Some helpers objects are available to construct a path for complete the game.
+Some helpers objects are available to construct a path for completing the game including: 2 types of planks, a fan, a trampoline and teleportation platforms for the ball!

-Teleportation is also available using the left triggers.
+The user can navigate the environment using the Oculus touch controllers and teleportation using the left hand controller thumbstick.
+The object selection menu can be activated with the right thumbstick.
+Trigger controls permit to interact and interact with objects using the trigger buttons.

 Have fun!